Dogs of War! (film)

 Dogs of War! is a 1923 silent short subject, the fourteenth entry in Hal Roach's Our Gang (Little Rascals) series.
 Directed by Robert F. McGowan, the two-reel short was released to theaters in July 1923 by Pathé Exchange.
 The short was filmed alongside Why Worry?, a feature comedy produced by Roach and starring Harold Lloyd, who makes a cameo appearance in Dogs of War as himself.

 Plot

 Near West Coast Studios in Hollywood, the gang is waging a street war against a rival group of kids; their ammunition primarily consisting of old vegetables.
 The battle is halted when Mary is called to act in one of the West Coast films.
 The rest of the gang tries to crash the studio gates and get a role in the picture, but the casting director throws them out.
-Farina manages to sneak into the studio, however, prompting the other kids to sneak in after her.
+Farina manages to sneak into the studio, however, prompting the other kids to sneak in after him.
 Several chases throughout the property then ensue and the gang eventually escapes - with a little help from Harold Lloyd.